Liam-Weitzel/SIMD-Exploration/README.md

 std::experimental::simd is an early beta version of the SIMD library mentioned in the literature review coming to the standard library (SIMDISO/IEC 19570) planned for C++ 26.
 This early beta was released for testing in 2018 and is actively being revised by the open source community.

-Each benchmark is also implemented in assembly using the asm() function in C++.
-Using the hand written assembly implementation, the GCC compiled assembly of other SIMD programming paradigms can be compared and contrasted.
-Analyzing the low-level implementation will hopefully provide insight into the reason why one programming paradigm is faster than another.
+Each benchmark is also implemented using inline assembly and intrinsics in C++.
+These low level implemtations will hopefully provide insight into the reason why one programming paradigm is faster than another.

 Lastly, each benchmark will also be implemented using scalar/ un-vectorized code compiled using GCC, to serve as a baseline for our comparisons.